 “He was despised and rejected by mankind, a man of suffering, and familiar with pain.
 Like one from whom people hide their faces he was despised, and we held him in low esteem.” -Isaiah 53:3

-Psalm 41 is also a prophetic poem; it both describes how King David was feeling when he wrote it, and how Jesus would be betrayed and mistreated.
+Psalm 41 is also a prophetic poem.
+It both describes how King David was feeling when he wrote it, and how Jesus would be betrayed and mistreated.

 “All my enemies whisper together against me; they imagine the worst for me, saying, ‘A vile disease has afflicted him; he will never get up from the place where he lies.’
 Even my close friend, someone I trusted, one who shared my bread, has turned against me.” -Psalms 41:7-9

 Sometimes this is a pretty accurate description of what living with pedophilia is like, in terms of how I am treated by others.
 I know that Jesus understands what it feels like to be rejected.
 As the band Casting Crowns has said, “If judgment looms under every steeple; if lofty glances from lofty people, can’t see past her Scarlet Letter, and we’ve never even met her.”
-So I’m thankful that Jesus was called a “friend of sinners” (Matthew 11:19), and came specifically to save the sick and the lost.
+So I’m thankful that Jesus was called a “friend of sinners” (Matthew 11:19).
+He came specifically to save the sick and the lost.
 That certainly describes me well, without Jesus.

 “I want to know Christ – yes, to know the power of his resurrection and participation in his sufferings, becoming like him in his death, and so, somehow, attaining to the resurrection from the dead.
 Not that I have already obtained all this, or have already arrived at my goal, but I press on to take hold of that [resurrection from death] for which Christ Jesus took hold of me.
 Brothers and sisters, I do not consider myself yet to have taken hold of it.
 But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize [of knowing Jesus] for which God has called me heavenward in Christ Jesus.” -Philippians 3:10-14